-Uncertainty estimate associated with activity data amounts to 10 percent, based on expert judgement (general explanation on expert judgement is provided in Chapter 4.1.).
-Uncertainty estimate associated with default emission factors amounts to 25 percent, accordingly to values reported in 2006 IPCC Guidelines and based on expert judgements (detailed in Annex 1).
+Uncertainty estimate associated with activity data amounts to 10 percent and uncertainty estimate associated with default emission factors amounts to 25 percent, according to values given in the 2006 IPCC Guidelines.

 Emissions from Ferroalloys Production have been calculated using the same method and data sets for every year in the time series.